tamiu-ecastillo/Unit-Conversion/README.md

   -> Decide how to handle bad inputs

-o Handle expected errors appropriately, e.g. one or a combination of
+~ Handle expected errors appropriately, e.g. one or a combination of

   -> Substitute the next piece of valid data